BonoboPLC/lojjo_wiki/use-cases/games.md

 6. Set the Estimated prize pool - this will be shown to players when the game is turned on and will grow as actual ticket sales exceed the estimate
 7. Set the the draw schedule
 8. Customize Raffle [logo and visuals](/administration/games#setting-game-logo-branding)
-9. Click Start to turn the Raffle on.
+9. Click Start to turn the Raffle on

 ##  How do I create a Prize Raffle